Makks7/Makks7/README.md

 ## Elsewhere

+<sub>Writing at <a href="https://emmanuelalao.substack.com">Substack</a>, no fixed subject.<br>
+Building AI that runs on hardware I own.<br>
-<sub>Two first-author papers with SPE.
-A poster at AIChE this November.</sub>
+Two papers with the Society of Petroleum Engineers.
+A poster at AIChE, Minneapolis.</sub>

 <br>